chbh-opensource/mri-on-bear-edu/docs/workshop2/visualizing-mri-data.md

 </p>

 !!! example "Exercise: Atlas visualization"
-    Now try this for yourself:
+    Now try the following exercises for yourself:

     - <b>Remove the Heschl's Gyrus visualization.</b> You can tick it off in the 'Atlases' window, or select Heschl's Gyrus in the 'Overlay list' window, and then either toggle its visibility off (click the eye icon) or remove it ('Menu' → 'Overlay' → 'Remove').
     - <b>Visualize the Lingual Gyrus and Left Hippocampus.</b> To avoid confusion, change the colour of the Lingual Gyrus visualization from red/yellow to green and Left Hippocampus to blue.